 KAISER’S LAST STAND

 Considering all this chaos, it’s little surprise that Kaiser’s 1953 sales were even worse than 1952’s.
 The lack of a V8 engine had also become an insuperable problem.
-If the Kaiser had been a low-priced car, the situation might not have been as bad — Chevrolet, Plymouth, and Pontiac didn’t get V8s until 1955 — but the Kaiser Manhattan was priced within a few dollars of Buick’s popular long-wheelbase Super Riviera sedan and and cost almost $200 more than an Oldsmobile Super 88, both of which had greater prestige and V8 power.
+If the Kaiser had been a low-priced car, the situation might not have been as bad — Chevrolet, Plymouth, and Pontiac didn’t get V8s until 1955 — but the Kaiser Manhattan was priced within a few dollars of Buick’s popular long-wheelbase Super Riviera sedan and and cost almost $200 more than an Oldsmobile Super 88, both of which enjoyed greater prestige and V8 power.

-To make matter worse, most mid-price rivals now offered fashionable hardtops while Kaiser had only two- and four-door pillared sedans.
+To make matters worse, most mid-price rivals now offered fashionable hardtops while Kaiser had only two- and four-door pillared sedans.
 (Kaiser-Frazer stylists had designed both hardtops and convertibles, but they didn’t make it to production.)
 Kaiser again ended the year with many unsold cars and recorded a net loss of $27.1 million.

 As before, Kaiser was obliged to repackage and re-serial some leftover 1953 cars and offer them alongside Kaiser’s actual 1954 models.
 The true 1954 Kaisers had updated styling and were considerably glitzier than before, featuring acres of chrome, a Buick-like concave grille, a fake hood scoop, and rather extravagant “Safety-Glo” taillights.
 There was still no V8 engine, but a McCulloch centrifugal supercharger was now optional, boosting power to 140 hp (104 kW).
 The supercharger gave the Kaiser more reasonable performance — 0-60 mph (0-97 km/h) in around 15 seconds — but it was still not a V8 and the supercharger could be troublesome.
 (Incidentally, this was an earlier version of the same McCulloch/Paxton supercharger later used on the Studebaker Super Lark.)